 Ectopic Pregnancy – This is a pregnancy in which a fertilized egg develops outside the uterus, or into the tubes.
 It can cause immense pain and even death if not death with properly.

 Menopause- With menopause, the vaginal lining can lose its normal moisture and tone and become dry.
-The vagina, uterus and surrounding organs can all suffer atrophy, which can cause bleeding and pain.
+The vagina, uterus and surrounding organs can all suffer atrophy, which can cause bleeding and pain (see atrophic vaginitis above).
 It can also cause prolapse.

 Intercourse too soon after childbirth, or surgery – Trying to have sex too soon after childbirth, or a surgery, can cause pain during sex.